 He helped train the judges of the Iraqi High Tribunal which tried Saddam Hussein and has been active in judicial training and advising governments on law reform in transitional contexts since 2001, at the request of the International Bar Association, the OSCE, the United Nations, for the EU and for the German Foundation for International Legal Cooperation.
 He is a member of the Genocide Task Force of the High Representative of the Kurdistan Autonomous Region to the United Kingdom.

-His publications on civil and criminal law have been widely cited by and before courts of several domestic and international jurisdictions, including the Court of Arbitration for Sport.
+His publications on civil and criminal law have been widely cited by and before courts of several domestic and international jurisdictions, including the Constitutional Courts of Germany and Colombia, the Federal Court of Justice and several State Supreme Courts in Germany, the Court of Criminal Appeals of Texas, the International Criminal Court and the tribunals for Yugoslavia, Sierra Leone and Cambodia.
 His critical work on the recruitment to the international criminal judiciary was referred to extensively in the 2011 background paper to the International Bar Association's Resolution of 31 October 2011 on judicial appointments to international courts and tribunals.